 The Bank's key management personnel, and persons connected with them, are also considered to be related parties for disclosure purposes.
 The definition of key management includes the close members of family of key personnel and any entity over which key management exercise control.
-The key management personnel have been identified as the executive and non-executive directors of the Bank.
-Close members of family are those family members who may be expected to influence, or be influenced by that individual in their dealings with Zenith Bank Plc.
+The key management personnel have been identified as the executive, non-executive directors and members of the executive committee (EXCO) of the Bank.
+Close members of family are those family members who may be expected to influence or be influenced by that individual in their dealings with Zenith Bank (Ghana) Limited.